How Much Weight Should I Lose Per Week for Sustainable Weight Loss?

 The chart below shows the average satiety response to each macronutrient calculated using 125,716 days of food logs from 34,519 Nutrient Optimiser users.
 We tend to consume more calories when our diet contains more energy from fat or carbs and less from protein and fibre.

-Foods that are a conglomerate of industrial seed oils, refined carbs, and minimal protein are the basic formula for modern, ultra-processed junk foods that are designed to keep us overeating!
-For more on why check out Escaping Our Infinite Autumn.
+Foods that combine industrial seed oils, refined carbs, and minimal protein are the basic formula for modern, ultra-processed junk foods, which are designed to keep us overeating!
+For more on why, check out Escaping Our Infinite Autumn.

 In contrast, foods rich in fibre and protein provide a lot of micronutrients that our bodies need to carry out every activity we need to stay alive.
 As a result, our appetites will send us in search of more of these raw ingredients with cravings if we aren’t getting enough of them.